 Managing Depression Among Residents

-This metric measures the percentage of long-term stay patients who are showing signs of depression.
+Measures the percentage of long-term patients who are showing signs of depression.
+Many believe that this is a reliable measure of resident quality of care.

 Appropriate Vaccine Usage